the-s-is-silent/Outlaws-of-the-Wastes/Faction Adjustments.md

 #### Enclavers
 - Stockpile buffed to +2 Food.
+- Scrounged Armory and Guerilla Camp no longer provide defensive boosts to cities.

 #### Hexlock
 - They start with fewer free techs now: knowledge of Chemistry is gained, but knowledge of Construction, Machinery and Engineering is lost.
 The malus on GP generation is removed, and Encrypted Data resources are doubled by their UA.